Crane Accident Attorneys in Kingston

 Representing & Fighting for Injured Workers

-Cranes are commonly employed in construction projects — many of which are based in cosmopolitan and other highly populated areas.
+Cranes are commonly employed in construction projects — many of which are based in cosmopolitan and other highly populated areas including the Hudson Valley.
 New York is one of three states routinely listed as having one of the highest rates of crane accidents and crane-related accidents causing injury or death.
 If you or a loved one has been injured or killed as a result of a crane accident, the experienced Kingston crane accident attorneys at Basch & Keegan LLP can help get you compensated.

 Due to the complex nature of crane operations, crane accidents can happen for a variety of reasons.
 Crane accidents can injure workers, bystanders, and pedestrians.

 Contact with overhead power lines